blaenk/wp-recaptcha/readme.txt

 == ChangeLog ==

+= Version 2.9.4 =
+* Fixed a bug where the comment would not be saved if the CAPTCHA wasn't entered correctly.
+Thanks to Justin Heideman.
 = Version 2.9.3 =
 * Fixed the `recaptcha_wp_saved_comment` function.
 Thanks to Tomi M.
 = Version 2.9.2 =